Country Covers of Classic Country Songs (Part 1)

 Dolly Parton covered this song in 1963 and again in 1993 (with Loretta Lynn, Tammy Wynette and Kitty Wells)

 For my money the best version of this song is from Terri Clark, born in Montreal August 5, 1968, raised in Medicine Hat and from a long line of musicians, she was determined to make it as a Country singer.
-She saved her money working in a Chinese Restaurant and moved to Nashville in 1987 almost right after High School.
+She saved her money working in a Chinese food Restaurant and moved to Nashville in 1987 almost right after High School.
 Two #1 hit songs and 26 charted singles and 11 albums later she still lives in Nashville.

 The lead into the song features her grandmother, Betty Gauthier who along with Terri’s grandfather Ray opened for the likes of Johnny Cash and George Jones.